AlpacaTunnel/alpaca-proxy/README.md

 Not implemented yet:
 You can manually send Nano to the server's address, or let the client do it.
-For example, you set `auto_pay` to 0.1, the client will send 0.1 Nano to the server when your balance reaches 0.
+For example, you set `auto_pay` to 0.1, the client will send 0.1 dollar to the server when your balance goes below a particular amount.
 (Server will push its Nano account to client.)
-So you won't worry you spent money but got bad service.
+So you don't need to pay a lot of money to the server at the beginning.
+You can pay a small amount of money to the server each time and pay often, since Nano is very good at instant and small payment.

 License